briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 [installation guide]: https://wiki.archlinux.org/title/Installation_guide

-Compared to the original post, the many differences including my reduced patience for customization, unencrypted `/boot`, no mention of virtualization, and additional laptop guidance.
+Compared to the original post, the differences include my reduced patience for customization, unencrypted `/boot`, no mention of virtualization, additional laptop guidance, and more.
 Here's an overview of the setup:

--   [UEFI] with [Secure Boot] enabled
+-   [UEFI] with [Secure Boot] via [shim]
 -   [rEFInd] boot manager
 -   Partitioning ([GPT])
     -   [EFI system partition] mounted to `/boot`